View Model Cache Tags for Proper Cache Invalidation

 ESI With Block HTML Cache (Double-Cached Blocks)

-Hyvä solves this with a two-part mechanism:
+Hyvä solves this double-caching scenario with a two-part mechanism:

-2. Tag Retrieval: The plugin Hyva\Theme\Plugin\PageCache\AddViewModelCacheTagesToEsiResponse on Magento\PageCache\Controller\Block\Esi retrieves the stored cache tags and adds them to the ESI response's X-Magento-Tags header
+Tag Retrieval for ESI Responses: The plugin Hyva\Theme\Plugin\PageCache\AddViewModelCacheTagsToEsiResponse on Magento\PageCache\Controller\Block\Esi retrieves the stored cache tags from the Block HTML cache record and adds them to the ESI response's X-Magento-Tags header.